 2. Home maintenance – Even though rent may be suspended, the home must still be maintained properly.
 Homeowners are required to address habitability and other maintenance related issues.

 3. Non compliance of lease by tenant – If a tenant poses a danger to other tenants or the public, is engaging in criminal activity or is damaging the property, eviction proceedings may move forward.

 It is highly important to keep up to date on new directives issued by the State of Nevada Governor’s office or extensions to previously issued ones.

 Together, we can make this situation easier by working together.
 Nicklin is doing its part to minimize the impact for both tenants and homeowners and we will continue to keep our clients well informed of any new changes.
-Be sure to visit our up to date COVID-19 response for any changes or updates along with helpful resources for rent payment.
+Be sure to visit our up to date COVID-19 response for any changes or updates along with helpful resources for rent payment and mortgage assistance.